How does this medication work? What will it do for me?

 For the treatment of mantle cell lymphoma or marginal zone lymphoma, the recommended adult dose of ibrutinib is 560 mg taken by mouth, once daily.

 In order to keep a constant amount of ibrutinib in your body, so it can be most effective, try to take this medication at the same time every day.
-The capsules should be swallowed whole.
+The capsules should be swallowed whole with a glass of water.
 Do not crush, chew, or open the capsules.

 Ibrutinib may be taken with food or on an empty stomach.
 Avoid grapefruit juice and Seville oranges while you are taking ibrutinib.